 It’s a key step that you meet and explain your problems and predicament to the HR head.
 Identify suitable project team members and consider external recruitment if necessary.
 If that is so, you will need to prepare, in coordination with HR, a recruitment drive for the project.
 The project and executive sponsor will consider including this in the budget.

 Along with HR, meeting the internal employees’ direct reporting managers is a great practice to gain a wholesome view of the executives and personnel you want to hire for your project.
 You can ask them to provide ratings for their competencies, technical skills, and teamwork abilities so that you will be aided in making the best decision.

 Narrow It Down

 After discussing with potential candidates, list suitable candidates for project team members.
 Categorize them based on their skills for easier role assignments in the future.

 Pick and Choose

-Your next step is to evaluate your list and strike in the candidates under each category to come to the number you believe is perfect for the project.
+Your next step is to evaluate your list and rank the candidates under each category to determine the number you believe is perfect for the project.
 These candidates should have the right blend of skills and personal behavioral attributes to become contributing project team members.

 Analyze Your Pick

-It’s really important that you have a completely enhanced and dedicate project management team and project team in place to be able to successfully execute the projects you undertake.
-The team does comprise of varied different individuals who COLLABORATE and make things happen.
-Without the key quality of team-work, being a part of a project team seems meaningless.
-These individuals bring something unique to the table and are always gunning to make things happen.
+It’s really important that you have a completely enhanced and dedicated project management team and project team in place to execute the projects you undertake successfully.
+The team comprises various individuals who COLLABORATE and make things happen.
+Without the key quality of teamwork, being a part of a project team seems meaningless.
+These individuals bring something unique and are always gunning to make things happen.

-In a world where business means business, organizations are in a constant effort to make up a dream team that will fulfill their project goals and objectives and bring about raise in productivity, performance, and returns for the organization.
-Project team members are that driving forces that need to receive compliments in getting these done.
+In business, organizations aim to create a dream team that meets project goals and improves productivity, performance, and returns.
+Project team members are the driving forces that need to receive compliments in getting these done.
 A big congratulations to you if you are among them!